jnozzi/cocoadev.com/markdown/ActionButtonsWithMenus.md

 ----

 You may be able to override     -menuForEvent:.
-Otherwise, the only way I know of to arbitrarily pop up menus is with the Carbon General/MenuManager.
+Otherwise, the only way I know of to arbitrarily pop up menus is with the Carbon MenuManager.

 ----

 No, no need for a custom palette.
-To reiterate a previous suggestion, read the documentation for General/NSPopUpButtonCell.
+To reiterate a previous suggestion, read the documentation for NSPopUpButtonCell.